FAQ about Sexual Respect

 You may also file a complaint with the Office for Civil Rights.

 Who will have access to my information during the adjudication process?
 Who needs to know about my situation?

 Only those persons who must consult with each other to make the determination of whether there is a threat to the campus community or whether there is a pattern of misconduct, based on the same alleged perpetrator having been implicated by other reporters.
-These are the Title IX Coordinator, the Director of Campus Safety and Security, and the Dean of Students.
+These individuals are the Title IX Coordinator, the Director of Campus Safety, and the Dean of Students.
 Other parties will be contacted, only if they need to be involved to help you.
 For example, if you need to change rooms, the Director of Residence Life will be contacted.

-Can I have a lawyer?
+Can I have an attorney?